Logo

 Building on previous work, this paper extends the modeling of political structures from simplicial complexes to hypergraphs.
 This allows the analysis of more complex political dynamics where agents who are willing to form coalitions contain subsets that would not necessarily form coalitions themselves.
 We extend topological constructions such as wedge, cone, and collapse from simplicial complexes to hypergraphs and use them to study mergers, mediators, and power delegation in political structures.
 Concepts such as agent viability and system stability are generalized to the hypergraph context, alongside the introduction of the notion of local viability.
 Additionally, we use embedded homology of hypergraphs to analyze power concentration within political systems.
 Along the way, we introduce some new notions within the hypergraph framework that are of independent interest.

-We use simplicial complexes to model weighted voting games where certain coalitions are considered unlikely or impossible.
-Expressions for Banzhaf and Shapley-Shubik power indices for such games in terms of the topology of simplicial complexes are provided.
+We use simplicial complexes to model simple games as well as weighted voting games where certain coalitions are considered impossible.
+Topological characterizations of various ideas from simple games are provided, as are the expressions for Banzhaf and Shapley-Shubik power indices for weighted games.
 We calculate the indices in several examples of weighted voting games with unfeasible coalitions, including the U.S. Electoral College and the Parliament of Bosnia-Herzegovina.

 Steve W. C. Chang, Andrew B. Schultz, Ismar Volic